A newly installed shingle roof

 Learn how to install roofing shingles yourself with our comprehensive DIY guide.
 Save money and gain satisfaction from reroofing your house step-by-step.

 Are you considering a DIY shingle roof project?
 Whether you’re looking to save money or take on a challenging home improvement task, this guide will walk you through the process of installing roofing shingles on your house.
-From preparation to finishing touches, we’ll cover everything you need to know about how to roof a house with shingles.
+From preparation to finishing touches, we’ll cover everything you need to know about how to roof a house with shingles. check out our comprehensive guide on tackling small jobs and minor repairs.

 Why Choose DIY Roofing?